valpackett/indieweb-components/README.md

 A custom element for displaying [fragmentions](https://indiewebcamp.com/fragmention).

 In addition to marking the element that contains the linked text with the `fragmention` attribute, it is also able to wrap the exact linked text in a `fragmention-exact` tag.
+To enable this functionality, add the `exact` attribute.

 ```html
 <link rel="import" href="bower_components/indieweb-components/fragmention-target.html">